RoadAtlas

 Warm Magdalena Valley capital with easy road access and fuel stops.
 Good place to stock up before the desert stretch.

-Aipe — City — Tatacoa Desert and San Agustín — Colombia
+Aipe — Stadt — Tatacoa Desert and San Agustín — Kolumbien

 Aipe